EdwardWang01/BlueBikeStationVisualizer/README.md

 # BlueBikeStationVisualizer
-Visualizes real-time Bluebike station activity in Boston using the GBFS data using the Bluebike API in a timelapse animation
+Visualizes real-time Bluebike station activity in Boston using GBFS data from the Bluebike API in a timelapse animation